What to Do When Your Baby Has Eczema

 What Causes Eczema in Your Baby?

 There are also environmental irritants that affect some people more than others.
-When the skin comes into contact with an irritating substance, it becomes red and inflamed.
+When the skin comes into contact with an irritating substance, it becomes red and inflamed, leading to red dry patches on baby skin.

 Here are some irritants that could cause eczema in babies: